flolilo/better-coffee-grinder/README.rst

 - Rotary encoder to adjust timing (rotate) / change mode (push)

-- *Best case*: Grinding in all modes can be paused by clicking the start/stop switch (auto-reset after a few seconds)
+- Grinding in all modes can be paused by clicking the start/stop switch (auto-reset after a few seconds)

 - OLED display that shows time and mode

-  - Auto-standby for display (switch off or screen saver)
+  - *Best case*: Auto-standby for display (switch off or screen saver)

 Details
 =======

-As of now, I plan to use a RP2040-based Microcontroller.
+As of now, I use a RP2040-based Microcontroller.

-Pull-ups and de-bouncing are done with dedicated hardware - you can probably get away with adding ``utime.sleep()`` and of course µC-internal pull-ups, but parts are cheap and soldering is fun. ;-)
+Pull-ups and de-bouncing are done with dedicated hardware - you can probably get away with using µC-internal pull-ups, but parts are cheap and soldering is fun. ;-)

-I plan to use either Micro- or CircuitPython, though all of this might still change; I will have to do some proof of concept before deciding.
+Currently, all is implemented with MicroPython - CircuitPython, at least some versions ago, didn't play nice with the hardware timers.

 Parts